Alec Yoder: Early life and education

-Elite career
+Gymnastics career

 For both the 2013–14 and 2014–15 competitive seasons, he qualified to be a member of the US Men's Junior National Team.
 He was part of the 2014 Pacific Rim Championships team in Richmond, British Columbia, Canada, where he won two gold medals, a silver and a bronze.
 He was also a part of the 2014 Junior Pan Am Championships in Aracaju, Brazil, where he won four gold medals and a silver.

 Yoder won the all-around title at the 2014 Men's Junior Olympic Men's Nationals.
 He also won the pommel horse and horizontal bar gold medals at that event.
 Following that event, Yoder was chosen by the United States Olympic Committee to represent the USA at the 2014 Youth Olympic Games in Nanjing, China.

 On August 19, 2014, Yoder won the bronze medal in the boys' individual all-around at the 2014 Youth Olympic Games in Nanjing, China.

 At the 2015 Winter Cup in Las Vegas, Yoder finished 8th All Around in the Senior Division and was named to the Men's Senior National Team.

-At the 2015 P&G Championships he led the pommel horse after Day 1 when he scored a rare 15.60 which placed him on the verge of becoming the youngest U.S. champion on pommel horse in 40 years.
-After suffering a scary fall on Day 2 – he finished 5th in the pommel horse.
+At the 2015 P&G Championships, he led the pommel horse after Day 1 when he scored a rare 15.60, which placed him on the verge of becoming the youngest U.S. champion on pommel horse in 40 years.
+After suffering a scary fall on Day 2, he finished 5th in the pommel horse.

 At the 2016 Winter Cup Challenge, he finished 9th All Around in the Senior Division.

 Yoder's full recovery from labrum and bicep surgery led him to being named back to the Senior National Team for 2017-18 after finishing 11th All-Around at the 2017 P&G Championships.

-Yoder continued his elite career in February 2018 by again making the 2018 Senior National Team following his performance at the 2018 Winter Cup, where he claimed sixth place in the All-Around and an individual event championship in pommel horse.
+Yoder continued his elite career in February 2018 by again making the 2018 Senior National Team following his performance at the 2018 Winter Cup, where he claimed sixth place in the All-Around and an individual event championship in the pommel horse.